Homepage of the site 'What to do with your life?'

-How to stop the slow degradation of the social fabric, which leads to civil war?
+How to halt the slow degradation of the social fabric, which leads to civil war?

-The four main causes of the deterioration of the social fabric are:
+The four main causes of social fabric degradation are:

 •